javorszky/framework-muxer-showdown/README.md

 * This is just a router.
 Ardan Labs's Service uses it.
 * It has a stated aim of routes matching exactly one, or zero routes, which means it will probably fail the specificity and overlap tests, but we'll see
+* Doesn't have its own start / stop, so it goes on the `&http.Server{Handler: routerInstance}`.
+The upside is that it's easy to start / stop in a standard way.

 ### Details of criteria

 #### Context type

+Embedded into the standard `*http.Request` type.

 #### Standard library handling

+There are convenient adapters to deal with it.
+The parameters are then stored in the request context.

 #### Accessing raw Request and ResponseWriter

+Its own handler type has a signature of `func(http.ResponseWriter, *http.Request, httprouter.Params) {}`.
+The raw request and response writers are just... there.

 #### Websocket